Earthquake strengthening

 Owners of heritage buildings listed as a Category 1 historic place on the New Zealand heritage list, or included on the National Historic Landmarks, may apply in writing to their local Council for an extension of up to 10 years to complete seismic work.
 We'll consider these applications in the order we receive them.

-Structural review of building consent applications
+Seismic work and structural review of building consent applications

 The structural design aspects of some building consent applications will be peer reviewed by a structural Engineer on behalf of Council.